nivgartzi/navan-task/Navan project/README.md

 ### Prerequisites

 - Python 3.8 or higher
+- API KEYS are already set for your convenience.

 ### Setup